 The third P2V Neptune to roll off the Lockheed production line, Bu.
 No. 89082, was chosen by the US Navy to fulfill the bold challenge given by Fleet Admiral Chester Nimitz to the Secretary of the Navy to fly a naval maritime patrol aircraft from Perth, Australia to Washington, D.C., and even perhaps to Bermuda if the weather permitted.
 The stated purpose of the flight was to investigate extension of present patrol aircraft ranges, physiological limitations on patrol plane crews, and exploration of long-range navigation by pressure pattern methods.
 However, the clear unstated role of the flight would be to prove that the US Navy could be an equal torch bearer of strategic maritime patrol and bombing capabilities with the new US Air Force.

 The P2V Neptune The Truculent Turtle was specially modified in order to enhance its operating range.
 Special Wright Cyclone engines were mounted, armament was removed, and multiple fuel tanks were installed in the bomb bay, fuselage and wings.
 Other modifications were made to increase operating endurance, such as adding an extra lubricating oil tank for the engines.
 Finally, JATO packs were attached to the plane to assist with takeoff.
-Commander Thomas D. Davis and co-pilot Commander Eugene P. Rankin would lead the flight.
+Commander Thomas D. Davies and co-pilot Commander Eugene P. Rankin would lead the flight.
 Commander Walter S. Reid and Lt.
 Cmdr.
 Roy H. Tabeling, plus a baby kangaroo, rounded out the crew.

 At 6:11 pm on September 29, 1946, the P2V Neptune The Truculent Turtle prepared for departure from the Pearce Aerodrome in Australia near Perth, with a takeoff weight of 85,575 pounds.
 A record was already set by The Truculent Turtle!
 Up to that time, no twin engine aircraft had ever recorded such a takeoff weight.
 With JATO packs activated and engines at max power, the P2V Neptune The Truculent Turtle lumbered into the sky.
 Taking a path over the Indian Ocean into the Coral Sea and the Pacific, dawn of the second morning found The Truculent Turtle between Midway Island and Hawaii.
 Strong headwinds were causing a deviation from its planned “great circle route”.
 Compounding problems, powerful storms entered the The Truculent Turtle’s flight path, causing further navigation issues.
 As a result, the aircraft finally reached the US mainland near Northern California, rather than near Seattle as originally planned.